Your Solo 401(k) Tax Strategy

-In the case of an IRA, most people know that IRA contributions can be made in pre-tax, after-tax, or Roth.
+In the case of an IRA, most people know that you can make IRA in pre-tax, after-tax, or Roth.
 However, it is not widely known that a Solo 401(k) plan can allow you to make non-deductible plan contributions based off your income on a dollar for dollar basis.

 Types of Plan Contributions

 When after-tax plan contributions are made from an employee’s compensation (other than Roth contributions), then an employee must include it as income on his or her tax return.

-Solo 401(k) Non-Deductible Contributions Tax Strategy
+Solo 401(k) Tax Strategy for Non-Deductible Contributions

 With both contributions, you cannot exceed $56,000 or $62,000 in the aggregate for 2019.
-An after-tax deferral, (neither Roth or pre-tax), is also an option that can go up to $56,000 or $62,000 and include other plan contributions such as employee deferrals and profit sharing.
+An after-tax deferral, (neither Roth or pre-tax), is also an option that can go up to $56,000 or $62,000.
+It includes other plan contributions such as employee deferrals and profit sharing.

-For example, if a 40-year-old self-employed individual earns $100,000 in 2019, he or she would be able to make a maximum employee deferral contribution of $19,000 in pre-tax funds or Roth and make an after-tax contribution dollar-for dollar equal to $37,000.
+For example, if a 40-year-old self-employed individual earns $100,000 in 2019, he or she can make a maximum employee deferral contribution of $19,000 in pre-tax funds or Roth.
+He or she can make an after-tax contribution dollar-for dollar equal to $37,000.